Frequently Asked Questions

 – Water information for properties west of Honey Brook Borough, call the Honey Brook Borough Authority at 610-273-7830.

-– Water & sewer information for Mountainview development, call Caernarvon-Berks Water & Sewer Authority at 610-286-1017.
+– Water & sewer information for Mountainview development and Hillview Road, call Caernarvon-Berks Water & Sewer Authority at 610-286-1017.

 What is a Spotted Lanternfly and where can I learn more?

-The Spotted Lanternfly is an invasive insect that is threatening the northeastern United States, especially southeastern Pennsylvania.
-It presents a significant threat to Pennsylvania agriculture, including the grape, tree-fruit, hardwood and nursery industries.
-Find out how to identify, report and actions you can take to help on the PennState Extension website.
+The Spotted Lanternfly (SLF) is an invasive insect that is threatening the northeastern United States, especially southeastern Pennsylvania.
+It presents a significant threat to Pennsylvania agriculture, including the grape, tree-fruit, hardwood, and nursery industries.
+Find out how to identify and report sightings of the SLF, and for a list of actions you can take to help, visit the PennState Extension website.

 Where may I obtain a dog license?